Howto program Hanoi statefree

 Base1 to tell us if we get more information the lower the Base is.

-The * represent the rings and their current pole-position.
+The * arragement represent the rings and their current pole-position.

-We can see the Base 1 describes the rings position.
-But what is the serial progression ?
+We can see the Base 1 ( tally marks ) describing the rings position.

-The way the tally marks are arraged here actualy depicts the position in itself.
+Well!
+The way the tally marks are arraged here actualy depicts every position of the game

 It is because the tally marks in this configuration actually ia a Base 16 number.